Gold Seal Winery

-Gold Seal Winery is a historic winery complex located near Hammondsport in Steuben County, New York.
+Gold Seal Winery is a historic winery complex located near Hammondsport in Steuben County, New York, United States.
 The primary building on the complex is in the Italianate style and constructed in 1865.
 It is a three-story, 54 feet by 110 feet, stone structure built into a hillside.
 It features a bell tower, gable roof with dormers, stuccoed upper stories, and barrel vaults.
 The original building was enlarged on at least six occasions.
-A long, narrow stone addition (20 feet by 120 feet) was built in 1890 and expanded in 1903-1903 with a mansard roof in the Second Empire style.
+A long, narrow stone addition (20 feet by 120 feet) was built in 1890 and expanded in 1903–1903 with a mansard roof in the Second Empire style.
 Another major addition was built in 1884 and expanded in 1887.
 It included a champagne fluting room, an additional storage vault, and tasting porch.
 A 54 feet by 109 feet addition of reinforced concrete was built in 1912.
 Other contributing buildings are the Pornace House (1909) and brandy distillery (1865).